thomaskarlrichter/MemberTrackPro/README.md

+#RecoveryCommunityToolbox

-# The WebApp is for supporting a Therapeutic Community to assist with tools for recovery tracking.
+### The WebApp is for supporting a Therapeutic Community to assist with tools for recovery tracking.

 It uses as a payment tool the fedi wallet for incentivize feedback inside the TC in V4V